 Is there a deadline to submit a SAP appeal?

-We strongly encourage you to submit your SAP Appeal by the priority deadline appeal submission date, August 16, 2012 (Fall), January 3, 2013 (Spring).
-The final deadline to submit an appeal for the Fall 2012 semester is September 13, 2012 and for the Spring 2013 semester, January 31, 2013.
+We strongly encourage you to submit your SAP Appeal by the priority deadline appeal submission date, which will be notated on the appeal form itself.
+The final deadline to submit an appeal for the Fall 2014 semester is September 10, 2014, and for the Spring 2015 semester, February 4, 2015.
 Appeals submitted after the final deadlines will not be accepted and/or denied.

-If I am not meeting Satisfactory Academic Progress, will I be dropped on August 20, 2012 (Fall), January 7, 2012 (Spring), fee payment deadline, due to non-payment?
+If I am not meeting Satisfactory Academic Progress, will I be dropped by the fee payment deadline due to non-payment?

-Appeals not received by the priority deadline appeal submission date, August 16, 2012 (Fall), January 3, 2013 (Spring), are subject to being dropped due to non-payment and no selection of a payment or deferment plan.
+Appeals not received by the priority deadline appeal submission date are subject to being dropped due to non-payment and no selection of a payment or deferment plan.